 Base Consulting Fee.
 P&M shall be paid a Base Consulting Fee of $4,500 per month, payable within 30 days of receipt of invoice.
 The Base Consulting Fee shall be calculated on a pro-rata basis for the initial and/or final month of service if less than a full calendar month.

 Payments on Certain Purchases and Rentals.
 All media and advertising goods and services shall be purchased or rented from P&M by Client according to the agreed upon schedule of prices, which is attached hereto as Exhibit 1 and incorporated herein by reference.
+P&M shall not commit to, or commence work on, any item on Exhibit 1 specific, advance, without written approval from Client.
 The schedule of prices lists the entire cost of purchasing or renting media goods and services from P&M. P&M shall in turn subcontract the work to third party vendors.
 Payment for such items shall be made in advance by Client to P&M, or to the third-party vendor at the discretion of P&M.

 Reimbursement of Expenses.
 Client shall reimburse P&M for expenses incurred by P&M from time to time in connection with the performance of the Services described herein, which includes, but is not limited to, automobile mileage at the established IRS reimbursement rate at the time at the time of travel, parking fees, copying fees, telephone charges, postage and other out-of-pocket expenses.
 P&M shall submit a report of actual expenses, and within thirty (30) days thereafter, Client shall reimburse P&M in full.
-Expenses billed to Client shall not exceed $1,000 in the aggregate, per calendar month without the verbal or written approval of Client.
-Any verbal approval shall be confirmed in writing by either party.
+Expenses billed to Client shall not exceed $1,000 in the aggregate, per calendar month without the written approval of Client.
 Client may designate in writing an individual(s) with authority to approve expenses on Client's behalf.

-Indemnification and Limitation of Liability.
+Indemnification and Insurance.

 Each party (the “Indemnifying Party”) agrees to indemnify, defend and hold harmless the other party (the “Indemnified Party”) from all losses, liabilities, damages, claims, costs or expenses (including reasonable attorney fees or court costs) resulting solely and directly from the Indemnifying Party’s material breach of any provision in this Agreement, willful misconduct, gross negligence, or infringement of any patent, copyright, trade secret, or other proprietary right related to any material the Indemnifying Party furnished to the Indemnified Party pursuant to this Agreement; provided, however, this Section does not cover any acts or omissions by any third party pollsters.
 The Indemnified Party agrees to give the Indemnifying Party prompt written notice of any claim or other matter as to which it believes this indemnification provision applies, and to co-operate with the Indemnifying Party in the defense of any such claim or other matter.